 Strangers on a Train is adapted from a 1950 novel of the same name by Patricia Highsmith, best known elsewhere for the series of novels that became The Talented Mr Ripley (1999).
 The script is co-written by Raymond Chandler, author of classic pulp detective novels such as The Big Sleep (1939), Farewell, My Lovely (1940) and The Long Goodbye (1953), as well as the screenplays for Double Indemnity (1944) and The Blue Dahlia (1946).
 (Apparently, Chandler disliked Hitchcock – so much for the seeming marriage of two of the great thriller names of the era).

 In any more pedestrian a thriller, the set-up would be little more than a business-exchange but under Hitchcock it is twisted into something darkly psychological.
 Robert Walker’s performance is rather cocky but Hitchcock lingers on his obsessiveness, leavening it with humour in a way that proves unnerving.
 In one charming scene that hardly anybody else but a Hitchcock could play with such drollness, Walker sits describing the delights of murder to two old dowagers at a cocktail party, making a series of ever-so-charming eyerolls of disgust at the impractical suggestions they offer.
-(Part of you cannot help but wonder during these scenes if Robert Walker is a direct stand-in for Hitchcock himself who loved nothing more than to contrast the business of murder with the banality of polite society by holding dinner parties and playing elaborate pranks on his guests).
+(Part of you cannot help but wonder during these scenes if Robert Walker is a direct stand-in for Hitchcock himself who loved nothing more than to contrast the outrage the banality of polite society by holding dinner parties and playing elaborate pranks on his guests).

 Robert Walker is all brash insouciance, rather effectively switching to play baby-faced innocent when it comes to acting deadly and psychopathic.
 On the other hand, Farley Granger plays everything at a nervous intensity and proves so cluelessly wet it is difficult to feel sympathy for him – even at the end, he is still begging Robert Walker to just tell the police what he did and set everything alright.
 Hitchcock’s own daughter Patricia plays Ruth Roman’s younger sister where Hitchcock feeds her some of the most deliciously dry lines.
 It is a great surprise that Patricia never went onto do much else in the way of acting.